Silver: silver chloride

-The silver in silver chloride formally is in the oxidation state 1.
+The oxidation number of silver in silver chloride is 1.

 - Hill system formula: Ag1Cl1